abpio/abp-commercial-docs/en/tutorials/mobile/react-native.md

 export default BookStoreScreen;
 ```

-Paste code below to the `BookScreen.js` file under the `./src/screens/BookStore/Books` folder.
+Replace the code below in the `BookScreen.js` file under the `./src/screens/BookStore/Books` folder.

 ```js
 import React from "react";